 6.62 Uncontrolled Format String [SHL]

+7 Language specific vulnerabilities for Ada

-7 Implications for standardization
+8 Implications for standardization

 Future standardization efforts should consider the following items to address vulnerability issues identified earlier in this Annex:

 Some languages (for example, Java) require that all local variables either be initialized at the point of declaration or on all paths to a reference.
 Such a rule could be considered for Ada (see 6.23 Initialization of Variables [LAV]).